-So, in the end, it depends on which books you are interested in and if you find enough titles in the subscription you chose.
-Personally, I feel these two audiobook services complement each other well, and for real audiobook junkies on a limited budget, this is a great mix that will let you listen to as many audiobooks as you want, and to many of the specific titles or authors you might be looking for.
+That being said, I feel these two audiobook services complement each other very well, and for real audiobook junkies on a limited budget, this is a great mix that will let you listen to as many audiobooks as you want, and to many of the specific titles or authors you might be looking for.

 Related article: How to listen to Audiobooks with Kindle Unlimited

 When it comes to the Scribd vs Audible audiobook apps, both have similar functions like narration speed and sleep timer.
 But the Scribd app doesn’t have a widget on Android phones which is a shame.
 I use the Audible widget quite a lot to pause and start, set a bookmark, or jump 30 seconds back.
 The Scribd app also can’t bookmark from the tray.
 So you have to open the player every time you want to set a bookmark.

 Both apps on Android devices – which I use – are reliable and stable though.
 The audio quality is good and the respective audiobook library is easy to browse.

 The Scribd app makes it very clear whether you are streaming or have a title downloaded.
 It’s easy to switch to a downloaded version that you can listen to offline.
 The download speed is a bit slower than on Audible though.